kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: Internal Node in-order successor**

-the in-order successor of 23 is 27; of 50 is 51; of 60 is 62; and so on\ |mdash|\ all successors of these internal nodes are the first key of the left most leaf node in the right subtree.
-Since we converted all 2-nodes into 3- or 4-nodes as we descended to the leaf containing the in-order successor, we know the leaf will not be a 2-node, and therefore the swapped key can safely be removed.
+the in-order successor of 23 is 27; of 50, 51; of 60, 62; and so on\ |mdash|\ all successors of these internal nodes are the first key of the left most leaf node in the right subtree.
+Since we converted all 2-nodes into 3- or 4-nodes as we descended to the leaf that contains the in-order successor, we know the leaf will not be a 2-node, and therefore the swapped internal key can safely be removed from it.

 There two techniques for converting 2-nodes into 3-nodes as we descend the tree: